paulvt/podbringer/README.md

 ### Configuration

-For now, you will need to provide Rocket with configuration to tell it with which URL Podbringer is reachable.
-Even if you are not using a reverse proxy, in which case you need to provide it with the proxied URL.
+For now, you will need to provide Rocket with configuration to tell it at which URL Podbringer is hosted.
+This needs to be done even if you are not using a reverse proxy, in which case you need to provide it with the proxied URL.
 You can also use the configuration to configure a different address and/or port.
 Just create a `Rocket.toml` file that contains (or copy `Rocket.toml.example`):

 ```toml